-Want to connect and learn more about how building mobile technology can be applied to youth health issues?
-Come to this interactive session and learn how to build a mobile survey or SMS helpline in under an hour.
-Participants will communicate with youth on the other side of the globe in real-time!
+What are a few of the basics in building or using technology today that can be applied to youth health issues?
+Come to this interactive session and learn how to build a mobile survey, do a little coding, and/or keep your digital information secure.
+Participants will learn directly from young people themselves, and have the opportunity to communicate with youth on the other side of the globe in real-time!

 “Supporting parents” can mean a lot of things.
 Parents can provide influence with their own young people, and are sometimes young people themselves.
 Learn how these speakers are engaging with parents in order to enhance youth health.
 Some of these projects target parents of youth, while others are focusing on shifting the narrative of pregnant and parenting youth.

 Lorena Garcia Zermeño, California Latinas for Reproductive Justice

 Heavy Research and Methods for Youth Health Issues